jjgcb/country-profile-china/src/copy/0-StandFirst.md

 <p class="stand-first">
-As part of a series on how key emitters are responding to climate change, Carbon Brief delves into the causes of Pakistan’s deep-rooted energy and economic crisis, whether it will move past coal and how catastrophic floods fuelled its call for loss-and-damage finance at UN climate talks.
+As part of a <a href="https://www.carbonbrief.org/in-focus/country-profiles/">series</a> on how key emitters are responding to climate change, Carbon Brief explains the causes of Pakistan’s deep-rooted energy crisis and how catastrophic floods fuelled its call for loss-and-damage finance at UN climate talks.
 </p>